Bob Reynolds (American football, born 1939): Early life

 Reynolds was born on January 22, 1939, in Nashville, Tennessee.
 He grew up in the Cleveland, Ohio area, where he played high school football at John Adams High School.
 Reynolds was the oldest of 12 children.
 His father Forrest Reynolds, a machine operator, was 6 ft 8 in tall and weighed 280 pounds, while his mother Venell (Blackwell) Reynolds was 6 ft 2 in.
 Reynolds himself was 6 ft 5 in and weighed 265 pounds during his playing days.

-College
+College career

 He attended Bowling Green State University (BGSU) for college, graduating in 1964.
 He was on the football, wrestling and track teams.
 The Falcons lost only three games during his career there, winning two Mid-American Conference championships.
 Reynolds won All-Conference honors in 1961 and 1962.
 He was selected to the All-American Bowl and the Chicago College All-Star Game.
 In 1973, he was inducted into Bowling Green's Athletic Hall of Fame.